 After 14 days of entering administration, employment contracts of the company are taken on by the administrators.
 Hence, it is favourable for the company to be sold out of administration before this date.
 If it can’t be sold then usually the company ceases trading and enters liquidation.

 Overall, the idea of administration is to try and prevent the company from having to enter liquidation in the first place.
 It tries to turnaround and rescue a company.
 However, administrators are duty bound to always act in the best interest of the creditors.

 What is Liquidation?

-Liquidation can be most simply defined as the process of ending a company, by selling off all assets in return for funds, which pay the creditors.
+Liquidation is the process of selling off or realising company assets in return for funds, from which pay the creditors.
 Usually this happens after the company has stopped trading.
-An insolvency practitioner works with the company to do this.
+An insolvency practitioner works with the directors to do this.
 The end stage of liquidation is formal dissolution and removing the company from the register at Companies House.

 Liquidation can occur after administration, if it failed to work, as the company will be left with no other choice than to close.